Skip to main content

 The most recent Housing Delivery Test results reveal that the combined annual monitoring benchmarks for Local Planning Authorities (LPAs) are well below 300,000 (in 2022 they totalled 259,000) and the cumulative requirements in local plans currently add up to just 230,000.

-Coincidently but perhaps not surprisingly then, according to according to Energy Performance Certificate data 229,700 new homes were built in the twelve months to Q2 2024, a 5% decrease on the previous year (see below).
+Coincidently, but perhaps not surprisingly then, according to according to Energy Performance Certificate data 229,700 new homes were built in the twelve months to Q2 2024, a 5% decrease on the previous year (see below).

-As the Competition and Markets Authority (CMA) identified, an insufficient number of planning permissions have been granted to meet a 300,000 target.
+As the Competition and Markets Authority (CMA) identified, an insufficient number of planning permissions have been granted to meet a 300,000 home target.

-The vast majority of people, be they planners, property professionals or the public, would likely support the principle of a plan-led system, which would mean that the majority of these permissions would be proactively planned for through local plans than reactively planned for through the development management process.
+The vast majority of people, be they planners, property professionals or the general public, would likely support the principle of a plan-led system, which would mean that the majority of these permissions would be proactively planned for through local plans rather than reactively planned for through the development management process.
 The ‘presumption in favour of sustainable development’ is an effective safety value to ensure that land comes forward when a LPA does not get a local plan in place, but local plans are the optimal way of planning for homes alongside, for example, jobs, nature recovery, infrastructure and so on at the same time.

 How then can the aggregate total of homes being planned for in local plans be increased from 230,000 to closer to 400,000?